dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ### Previewing a template

-If you want to see what a template looks like before using it, click on its name on the &ldquo;Project templates&rdquo;
+If you want to see what a template looks like before using it, click on its name on the &ldquo;Project templates&rdquo; page.

 ![Previewing a template.](../images/templates_3.png)

 Use the tabs at the top of the Preview page to view the template's project description, questions, form, and other settings.
-If you decide you want to use it, press &ldquo;Create a project with this template&rdquo;.
+If you decide to use it, press &ldquo;Create a project with this template.&rdquo;

 ### Updating a template

-If you want to make changes to a template, simply create a new project with it, make some changes, and save it as a new template.
+If you want to edit a template, simply create a new project with it, make some changes, and save it as a new template.
 You can always go back and delete the original template if you don't need it anymore.

 ### Importing templates

 Screendoor lets you import templates that other customers have exported.
-To import a template, visit the &ldquo;Your templates&rdquo; page, select &ldquo;Import a template&rdquo;, and choose the template you want to import.
+To import a template, visit the &ldquo;Your templates&rdquo; page, select &ldquo;Import a template,&rdquo; and choose the template you want to import.

 ![Importing a template.](../images/templates_4.png)